rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

 It is very important to keep these two tracks separate.
 Track 1 is for professional life: which puts bread and butter on table.
 Track 2 is for the enrichment of the soul: without it you will find yourself bored in the day to day tasks, and the fire of your soul shall fade away.
 You must own one such project.

+# <span style="font-size: 1.5rem; color: var(--border-header-bottom);">The workbench ethic</span>
+This i believe is one of the most important techniques to cultivate a good intuition, so please read this properly.

+You must set apart some time everyday (even if it is 15 minutes) to think of the big problems in the field.
+It is best to do this immediately after one wakes up, for the mind is still in half asleep state and tends to make connections that one otherwise may miss.
+My advice is create a google sheets, and dump your ideas there.
+In the era of llms, you can consider it as a research assistant and one may indeed throw stupid unrelated questions at it and extract relationships between different fields of study that one may not have thought of on his own.
+In such a way, one can immesely reduce the time to arrive at a new idea.

+The workbench ethic is as follows: wake at 5 am.
+Cook a glass of tea (should be warm, since humans are warm blooded creatures).
+Dim the lights of the room.
+Put on a contemplative instrumental music, for the rhythm of the instrument shall invigorate the rhythm of your thoughts.
+Learn to exist in solace, particularly when most of the men are deep in their slumbers.
+You must learn to confront yourself first: only then the nature shall reveal her secrets.

+To be honest, the workbench ethic is not purely science or empirical.
+It is more of an emotional and spiritual pursuit which must be done in order to feed the soul.
+Otherwise, the intellect cannot pierce the viel of the cosmos.
+I have tried to get into this state of mind in the day, but never quite managed to arrive at it.

 # <span style="font-size: 1.5rem; color: var(--border-header-bottom);">Learn to filter</span>

 Here is another pattern our dear investigator finds himself in.